EPFL-Center-for-Imaging/image-analysis-field-guide/src/sections/starter_packs/image_segmentation.md

 # ✂️ Image segmentation

 Image segmentation aims to produce a segmentation mask that identifies a particular class or object.
-Image segmentation can be approached by classical techniques such as thresholding, weakly supervised learning, or deep learning.
+Various techniques can be used for image segmentation, including thresholding, weakly supervised learning (Ilastik, Weka...) or deep learning.

 ```{code-cell} ipython3
 :tags: [remove-input]